NLESC-JCER/cpp2wasm/CONTRIBUTING.md

 A reminder for the maintainers on how to create a new release.

 1. Make sure all your changes are committed.
+1. Verify that the authors list in CITATION.cff is up to date
+    1. If needed generate updated Zenodo metadata using the [cffconvert web service](https://us-central1-cffconvert.cloudfunctions.net/cffconvert?url=https://github.com/NLESC-JCER/cpp2wasm&outputformat=zenodo&ignore_suspect_keys), then use its result to update ``.zenodo.json``.
 1. Create a GitHub release
 1. Check and fix author list on Zenodo